garico92/baryon_fractions/README.md

 * The datasets in this repository are provided **as-is**, for research and educational purposes only.
 * No warranty is given regarding accuracy, completeness, or suitability for any purpose.
-* Users are responsible for verifying and interpreting the data.
+* Users are responsible for verifying and interpreting the data reported.
 * When using any of these datasets, please cite the original publication(s).
 * Redistribution is allowed, provided this notice and citations are included.